woct0rdho/triton-windows/README.md

 * The path is like `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v12.5\bin`
 * Change the version number according to your installation, and make sure that this folder accually exists on your computer

-MSVC and Windows SDK are required, because Triton compiles Python functions on your machine.
+MSVC and Windows SDK are required, because Triton compiles Python functions on your computer.
 You can install them in Visual Studio, or just Visual Studio Build Tools.
 You need to add the path containing `cl.exe` to the Windows `PATH`.
 * The path is like `C:\Program Files (x86)\Microsoft Visual Studio\2022\BuildTools\VC\Tools\MSVC\14.41.34120\bin\Hostx64\x64`
 * Change the version numbers according to your installation, and make sure that this folder accually exists on your computer
 * If you open a new PowerShell, type `cl`, and it shows `Microsoft (R) C/C++ Optimizing Compiler ...`, then you're doing right